 Submitted manuscripts should be in an editable format (e.g., .doc, .rtf).
 Microsoft Word is preferred, and the SJP does not accept files in PDF or LaTeX formats.
 Exceptions may be made on a case-by-case basis for manuscripts that include format-sensitive text (e.g., non-English languages, logical formulae).

-While the SJP does not maintain a strict word limit, we strongly prefer that submissions do not exceed 8,000 words (approximately 32 double-spaced pages, including Notes and References), maximum 8,000 words.
+While the SJP does not maintain a strict word limit, we strongly prefer that submissions do not exceed 10,000 words (including notes).

 Important Formatting Guidelines for Submitted and Accepted Manuscripts

 Manuscripts should be double-spaced throughout (including quotations, headers, footnotes, etc.).
 Paper size should be 8.5 x 11 inches (i.e., “US letter” size).
 All margins should be set to one inch.